apt-get install ruby-dev zlib1g-dev libglib2.0-dev

 Layout

-edit the surrounding layout displayed on every page layouts/default.html
+edit the surrounding layout displayed on every page layouts/default.html:

 <!DOCTYPE HTML>